nairsrijith/currency_calc/README.md

    - A modal dialog will appear with the result

 5. **Success (Correct Answer)**: 🏆
-   - Trophy and congratulations message appear
+   - Dynamic congratulations message appears (intensifies with consecutive correct answers)
    - Shows the amount you collected
-   - Click **"Start New Game"** to create a new challenge
+   - Trophy progress displays showing your performance on all amounts
+   - If more amounts remain: Click **"Match Next Amount"** to continue
+   - If last amount: Click **"View Summary"** to see your complete activity results

 6. **Failure (Incorrect Answer)**: ☹️
    - Shows the target amount, your amount, and the difference
+   - Trophy progress displays your current performance
    - Two options:
-     - **"Try Again"**: Removes your collection but keeps the same target amount
+     - **"Try Again"**: Clears your collection but keeps the same target amount
+     - **"Skip"**: Marks this amount as skipped and moves to the next amount
+   - If on the last amount and you skip: Taken directly to summary page

+7. **Activity Summary**: 📊
+   - Shows complete breakdown:
+     - Number of correct matches
+     - Number of incorrect/skipped matches
+     - Number of unattempted matches
+   - Visual trophy progress display
-     - **"Give Up"**: Takes you back to the instructor interface to set a new amount
+   - Click **"Start New Game"** to return to instructor section for a new session

+8. **Start New Game Confirmation**: ❓
+   - When clicking "Start New Game" from the main area, a confirmation dialog appears
+   - Confirms you want to end the current game
+   - Option to view summary before completely exiting

 ## 💻 Technical Details